paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 <a id="section-2894a"></a>
 ## § 2894a.
 Complaint database
-**(a) Database Required.—** The Secretary of Defense shall establish a database of complaints made regarding housing units.
+**(a) Database Required.—** The Secretary of Defense shall establish a database of complaints made by a tenant regarding covered dwelling units.

 **(b) Public Availability.—** The database shall be available to the public.

-**(c) Inclusion of Tenant Complaints.—** The Secretary of Defense shall permit a tenant of a housing unit to file a complaint regarding the housing unit for inclusion in the database.
+**(c) Inclusion of Tenant Complaints.—** The Secretary of Defense shall permit a tenant of a covered dwelling unit to file a complaint regarding the covered dwelling unit for inclusion in the database.

 **(d) Inclusion of Certain Information.—**

 (1) Information accessible in the database regarding a complaint shall include the following:

-  (A) The name of the installation for which the housing unit is provided.
+  (A) The name of the installation for which the covered dwelling unit is provided.

-  (B) The name of the landlord responsible for the housing unit.
+  (B) The name of the landlord responsible for the covered dwelling unit.

   (C) A description of the nature of the complaint.